TeluguRajkumar/Ailerons-of-the-aircraft/README.md

 We can evaluate the quality of the model using score with any of the supported loss functions.
 For example, the R^2 on the training set
+Proper EDA and Statistical analysis of data followed by Developing a model, to predict the column “Goal”.
+Loss function is “RMSE”
+Use of proper feature selection process and hyperparameter tuning